gbouras13/WGS_TCGA_Kraken_Pipeline/tcga_cptac_taxonomic_profiler/README.md

 ## Sample-assembly

-The sample-assemblies were binned using VAMB. v4.1.3 needs to be in the local env/PATH (as conda is behin).
+The sample-assemblies were binned using VAMB. v4.1.3 needs to be in the local env/PATH (as conda is behind for VAMB).
+And you will need to run the 2 jobs requiring VAMB JOBs without a profile (they are single jobs so shouldn't be too bad)

 For the co-assembly